 Below are some tips that will come in handy if you find yourself living with cassowaries.

-If you are lucky enough to live among cassowaries or are visiting areas where they live, please take these steps to ensure the safety both of you and these magnificent birds.
+If you are lucky enough to live among cassowaries or are visiting areas where they live, please take the steps below to ensure your safety and the safety of these magnificent birds.

 DO NOT FEED CASSOWARIES

 Cassowaries can become used to hand-feeding, thus increasing their exposure to the risks posed in developed areas, such as vehicle strikes and dog attacks.
 Following cyclones, the Queensland Parks & Wildlife Service organises feeding in a manner that is safe for both birds and people.
-If your living with cassowaries in your area dispose of food rubbish safely and secure your compost bin to prevent ‘raids’ by cassowaries and other wildlife.
+If you’re living with cassowaries in your area or visiting Cassowary Country, please dispose of food rubbish safely and secure your compost bin to prevent ‘raids’ by cassowaries and other wildlife.